For live links, click to: riverhouses.org/2019-09-research

 The first item this month is the introduction to a notable series of papers devoted to homeschooling in a special issue of The Peabody Journal of Education (Volume 94.3, July 2019):

-(1) New Frontiers in Research and Practice on Homeschooling — Albert Cheng and Michael Donnelly
+(1) New Frontiers in Research and Practice on Homeschooling — A. Cheng & M. Donnelly (2019)

 Introduction: In 2000 and 2013, The Peabody Journal of Education published issues about homeschooling, providing a platform to deliberate on what was in 2000 a burgeoning movement in the United States and has now become a population estimated by the National Center on Education Statistics (NCES) to number between 3% to 4% of the school-age population (Snyder, de Brey, & Dillow, 2018).